 But what about used electric cars?
 Although this market is still growing, there are plenty of opportunities for savvy buyers to become early adopters of the vehicle technology of the future.

-Are you ready to get in on the ground floor with an affordable used EV?
+Are you ready to get in on the ground floor with the cheapest and most affordable second hand electric car?
 Let us walk you through what you should know.

-What Does the Used Electric Vehicle Landscape Look Like?
+What Does the Used and Second Hand Electric Car Landscape Look Like?

 Until recently, electric vehicles were out of reach for most drivers.
 Even today, the average cost of an electric car hovers around $66,000.
 However, several recent legal and marketplace developments have brought used and new vehicles alike into the price range of the average buyer.